BigOokie/skywire-wing-commander/README.md

 `/checkupdate`

 **Wing Commander** will check the GitHub repository to determine if there are updates available or not and will report back the findings.

+**Note:** This command will not perform the upgrade.
+At this point you must still perform the upgrade.
+This provides information of the availablity of a new version only.

 ***